Kotlin/dokka/dokka-runners/runner-gradle-plugin/docs/DESIGN.md

 }
 ```

-Applying via `subprojects` is still possible, but not recommended, better to use DGP DSL:
+Applying via `subprojects` is still possible, but not recommended:

 ```kotlin
 // ROOT build.gradle.kts